Soya Next

 +import createPage from './createPage';

-Now, your Redux store is implemented using redux-saga middleware instead.
+Now, your Redux store is implemented using middleware instead.